 What is exciting is that parts of this movement are being made in the UK for the first time by Bremont.
 This is important because it forms part of a much greater push internally towards the time when a work-horse Bremont movement will be made 100% on British shores.
 This is not quick, but it is a very exciting journey and Bremont is totally committed and passionate about bringing back employment in the watch-making sector to the UK.”

-Ok, so Bremont has admitted that is was not fully developed in Britain.
+Okay, so Bremont has admitted that it was not fully developed in Britain.
 But is it an in-house movement?

 In the purist sense, no.